Second Chance Loans for Bad Credit Near Me: How to Get Approved in 2026

 James R. Collins Financial Writer

 James has over 8 years of experience covering personal finance, consumer lending, and credit education.
 He specializes in helping everyday Americans navigate bad credit situations and find legitimate financial solutions.
-His work has been featured in personal finance publications across the U.S.

 Fact-checked by: Sarah M. Lee, AFC® — Accredited Financial Counselor with 10+ years in consumer credit counseling.